yast/yast-bootloader/README.md

 ![overview picture](doc/bootloader_backend.svg)

+To get to the clickable links in the image, right-click the diagram and choose "Display Image" (Firefox) or "Open Image in New Tab" (Chromium).

 The entry point to the backend is the [bootloader factory](https://www.rubydoc.info/github/yast/yast-bootloader/master/Bootloader/BootloaderFactory), that holds and also can propose the bootloader implementation.
 So now let's explain each component of the picture: